from £60 /night help

 Cottage | 3 bedrooms | sleeps 6

 Traditional old house with a lovely garden on the edge of the Galloway Forest Park.
-Sleeps 4 in comfort, with one double bedroom and one twin room.
+Sleeps 6 in comfort, with one double bedroom and two twin rooms.
 Plus, the master bedroom has 2 children's bunks to make it a family room if needed.
 The bathroom has a bath with shower over, toilet and handbasin, and downstairs is a cloakroom with toilet and handbasin.

 The light and airy ground floor has views on to the garden from the hallway and the kitchen, and the open plan kitchen/dining room is great for getting together while the chef of the family cooks up favourite meals.
 There are lots of kitchen utensils and cookware, and plenty of crockery and glassware for up to 8 people.
 In the evening, cosy up by the open fire in the sitting room and have fun with board games for all ages, or raid the shelves of books and paperbacks for some relaxed holiday reading.
 Browse through our huge collection of guides to local attractions and activities.
 In fine weather (it does happen!) live life out-of-doors on the patio and the lawn and enjoy the amazing garden

 This is a wonderful place for a holiday in the great outdoors.
 Enjoy watersports on Loch Ken, cycling, riding, hill walking, fishing, or golfing.
 For the kids, there are lots of exciting activites.
 Discover our wonderful wildlife along the Raiders' Road forest drive, at Threave Gardens and Estate, or the wildlife reserves at Mersehead, Caerlaverock and the Ken-Dee marshes.
 Or visit artists' and craft-workers' studios, great gardens, or historic castles.
 Something new to do every day.